Day 1: Arrive in Urumqi (China)

 Day 29: Abyaneh – Kashan – Tehran (Iran) [B,L,D]

-Today, will visit the UNESCO recognized village of Abyaneh, located at the foot of Mount Karkas and in the vicinity of desert.
+After breakfast, we will visit the UNESCO recognized village of Abyaneh, located at the foot of Mount Karkas and in the vicinity of desert.
 Appreciate the serenity of this quaint village with its splendid archaeology and meet the dwellers who speak, live and dress in the original Persian Style.
 Province and the city of Kashan are among the most prominent producers of the stunning handicraft.
 The wool for the carpets is usually shorn by local men in spring or autumn and women are mostly in charge of the weaving.
-Next, hop on to Kashan and visit Tabatabaiha and Boroojerdiha houses and some other historical places specially chosen by our tour guide and be acquainted with the previous century’s architecture, the Qajar Era.
-Continue on to Tehran.
-Dinner and overnight in Tehran.
+Next, hop on to Kashan and visit Tabatabaiha and Boroujerdi houses and some other historical places specially chosen by our tour guide and be acquainted with the previous century’s architecture, the Qajar Era.
+Overnight in Tehran.

 Day 30: Departure from Tehran (Iran) [B]